 Tohatchi is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Tohatchi is quite a bit lower than the national average among all cities of 21.84%: just 11.03% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Tohatchi with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.03% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Tohatchi in 2022 was $17,676, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $70,704 for a family of four.
 However, Tohatchi contains both very wealthy and poor people as well.
 Tohatchi also has one of the higher rates of people living in poverty in the nation, with 42.98% of its population below the federal poverty line.